No. 6 Squadron RAAF: Electronic attack unit

 In May 2013, the Federal government announced plans to purchase twelve Boeing EA-18G Growlers to supplement the Super Hornet fleet.
 No. 6 Squadron was expected to begin taking delivery of the Growlers in 2017; on 23 November 2016 its Super Hornets were transferred to No. 1 Squadron.
 As of 2014, the squadron was expected to achieve initial operating capability with the Growlers in June 2018 and full operating capacity in 2022.
 On 7 July 2017 the delivery of last of the EA-18G Growlers was completed.

 In January 2018 the EA-18G aircraft had their first international deployment, to the Red Flag military exercise in the United States.
 On 28 January, EA-18G A46-311 burst into flames on take-off, causing substantial damage.
 After a 9-day grounding the remaining EA-18G aircraft commenced flying again on 8 February.
 The damaged aircraft was later judged to be beyond economic repair, and written off.
 The Growler force achieved initial operating capability on 30 April 2019.
 A replacement for the Growler that was destroyed in 2018 was ordered in 2022.
+It was delivered in February 2023.